What Happens If You Break a Non-Disclosure Agreement?

 - Decide what legal action you will take to make up for the violation.
 Typically, after an NDA breach, you will be able to demand monetary damages from the guilty party.

 If you need help understanding what happens if you break a non-disclosure agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.